-Senate confirms Vivek Murthy as surgeon general
+Senate confirms Vivek H. Murthy as surgeon general

 Murthy’s nomination to return as surgeon general under Biden drew scrutiny from watchdogs who flagged that Murthy was paid more than $2 million in coronavirus-related consulting fees last year by companies in the cruise, travel and other industries, setting up a potential conflict in his role as public health spokesperson.
 Senate Democrats sidestepped the issue, and Senate Republicans said they generally support nominees with industry experience.
 Murthy has pledged to recuse himself from any conflicts as surgeon general.

 Sen. Tammy Duckworth (D-Ill.) earlier Tuesday pledged to withhold her votes for Biden’s nominees until the president put forward a more diverse slate, faulting the White House for failing to have a single Asian American or Pacific Islander member of the Cabinet.
-Duckworth did say she would support Murthy and other nominees who were racial minorities or LGBTQ.
+Duckworth said she would support Murthy and other nominees who were racial minorities or LGBTQ.
 Sens.
 Bill Cassidy (R-La.), Susan Collins (R-Maine) and Mitt Romney (R-Utah) were among the Senate Republicans who crossed the aisle to support Murthy.

 Advocates for Asian Americans and Pacific Islanders had been pushing for Murthy’s confirmation, seeking representation across the Biden administration.
 The surgeon general is a sub-Cabinet level position.